-This bit resets to an architecturally UNKNOWN value on a Cold reset.
-This bit is preserved on an Error Recovery reset.
+- This bit resets to an architecturally UNKNOWN value on a Cold reset. - This bit is preserved on an Error Recovery reset.

-When ERR<n>FR.UE == 0b10
+When ERR < n > FR.UE == 0b10

-In-band Uncorrected error reporting enable.
+In-band error response enable.

-When ERR < n > FR.UE == 0b10, this control applies to errors arising from both reads and writes.
+When ERR<n>FR.UE == 0b10, this control applies to errors on both reads and writes.

-When enabled, responses to transactions that detect an Uncorrected error that cannot be deferred are signaled in-band as a detected Uncorrected error (External Abort).
+When enabled, responses to transactions that detect an error that is not corrected and is not deferred are signaled with an in-band error response (External Abort).